Brandon Wakeham: 2024

 On 9 January 2024, it was announced that he would join Blacktown Workers for 2024.
 In December, Wakeham was handed a lifeline by Manly as they had given him a train and trial contract.

 2025

 On 19 September, Wakeham extended his time with Manly Warringah Sea Eagles for a further season.

-Wakeham played for Fiji at the 2025 Pacific Cup in round 1.
+Wakeham played for Fiji at the 2025 Pacific Cup in 2 matches for the Bati coming up with 4 try assists, winning 44-24 against the Cook Islands.

+2026

+Wakeham made his return to the NRL in his first game since round 21 of 2023 - coming off the bench playing at hooker.
+Wakeham started at hooker in round 5 in Manly's first win of the season - coming up with a vital line break assist to get Manly rolling for the first try of the game.
+Manly went on to win 52-18.
+Wakeham played 17 matches for Manly in the 2026 NRL season as the club finished 9th on the table.